Here are the beet chips (just wedges tossed in a little olive oil and salt) and half beets plus turnips ready to roast.

 Roasted Beet Soup with Creme Fraiche

-4 large beets, washed and cut in half
+4 large beets, washed and cut in half4 medium cloves garlic

 1 good-sized sweet yellow onion, minced